EverInk2/IGME-110-Repo/my-listicle.md

 # List of video games I own, need to play, and have not yet played
 ## ordered by way of priority, wherein the first item is of the highest priority and the last file is of the lowest priority
+---

-Organized by "Game (system owned on)
+organized by Game (system playable)
 ---

 1. Ni No Kuni 2: The Revenent Prince (NSW)